Neautrino/smart-contracts/README.md

    - Any user can create an event.
    - Users can buy tickets for events and transfer tickets to others.
    - Event organizers can withdraw funds from ticket sales.
+5. For the **CrowdFunding** contract:
+   - Users can contribute funds towards a target within a deadline.
+   - Admin can create requests to allocate funds.
+   - Contributors vote to approve fund allocations.
+   - If the target is not met, contributors can request refunds.

 ## License